What is the Purpose of a Website

-Many business websites focus on customer acquisition and retention.
-This goal involves not only attracting new customers, but also doing what’s necessary to retain existing customers and replacing any you may have lost.
+Many business websites focus on ways to attract leads, customer acquisition and retention.
+This goal involves not only finding new customers within your target market, but also doing what’s necessary to retain existing customers and replacing any you may have lost.
 While sales deliver short-term gains, customer acquisition focuses on the long game.

 A wide variety of businesses can choose customer acquisition as a goal — from startups to local auto mechanic businesses.
 If you want to attract and retain more customers, you should consider choosing customer acquisition as a goal.

 Procter & Gamble (P&G) is a great example of a business with a sharp focus on customer retention.
 This manufacturing company’s website focuses on showing potential and current customers what it values.
 The company includes a number of links on its site to showcase its brand and position it as an organization that truly cares about its customers and the planet.
 Specifically, these links:

 - Showcase the company’s wide range of products

 - Demonstrate that safety is a top priority

 - Provide information about its efforts to reduce waste